-“I’d seen authentic spirits start as small categories and grow into quite big ones.
-Like whiskey from Ireland, which was not a big deal 20 years ago, and mezcal from Mexico,” says Adrian Keogh, the co-founder of Boukman.
-“I felt Haiti had those elements in place.
-Not only is the spirit itself the real deal, but it’s cradled in the culture, its music, its stories.”
+Until recently, Haiti’s national spirit hasn’t been easy to come by in the U.S.—that is, until Boukman Rhum and The Spirit of Haiti began rolling into market.
+“I’d seen authentic spirits start as small categories and grow into quite big ones, like Irish whiskey, which was not a big deal [in the early aughts] and mezcal from Mexico,” says Adrian Keogh, who launched Boukman in 2016 alongside Haiti native Josette Buffaret Thomas, the daughter of a sugar cane cutter. “[We] felt Haiti had those elements.
+Not only is the spirit itself the real deal, but it’s cradled in the culture, its music, its stories,” adds Keogh.

-With Boukman, Keogh sought to export the traditional herb- and bark-infused clairin trempè—“ the fernet of Haiti.”
-In contrast to The Spirit of Haiti’s approach, Keogh felt that the powerful flavor of pure clairin might attract only those with truly adventurous palates, whereas the flavors inherent in “clairin trempè had a range of complexity that would have a broader appeal and therefore have a bigger social impact in Haiti.”
+With Boukman, Keogh sought to export the traditional herb- and bark-infused clairin trempè,“ the fernet of Haiti.”
+In contrast to The Spirit of Haiti’s approach, Keogh felt that the powerful flavor of pure clairin might attract only those with adventurous palates, whereas the flavors inherent in clairin trempè "had a range of complexity that would have a broader appeal and therefore have a bigger social impact in Haiti,” he says.

-Named after an early revolutionary leader in Haiti, Dutty Boukman, the rum is part of a program to elevate the country’s agriculture as well as its pride.
-“It’s about building the capacity there so they can do it for themselves and also presenting it within the culture,” says Keogh.
+Named after an early revolutionary leader in Haiti, Dutty Boukman, this rhum is part of a program to highlight the country’s agriculture as well as its pride.
+“It’s about building the capacity there so they can do it for themselves and also presenting the spirit within the culture,” says Keogh.
 “Hence the choice of the name Boukman.
 Boukman fought for physical freedom; this is about economic independence now.”

-The Solidaridad organization, an agricultural nonprofit that teaches farmers techniques to double their income, is training Boukman’s sugar cane producers.
-The brand has also earmarked 10 percent of its profits to Haiti Futur, which invests in rural education.
-(Keogh estimated that profits are another year or two away.)
+The Solidaridad organization, an agricultural nonprofit that teaches farmers techniques to double their income, has trained Boukman’s sugarcane producers.
+The brand has also made a long-term commitment to donating a portion of its profits to local organization Haiti Futur, which invests in rural education.

 Clairins are appearing on cocktail menus across the country, but the Clairin Regal Sour is one you can make at home.
-Before she was The Spirit of Haiti’s clairin evangelist, Kate Perry was the general manager and a bartender at Seattle’s celebrated Rumba, considered one of the top rum bars in the country.
-To showcase clairin’s properties, she has devised this sour inspired by the remarkable flavors of Haiti.
+To showcase clairin’s properties, Perry, who before joining The Spirit of Haiti was the general manager and a bartender at Seattle’s Rumba, considered one of the top rum bars in the country. created this sour inspired by the flavors of Haiti.